msmych/RealFinance/src/main/resources/message/start.md

-So, let's start

-  I would recommend you to go through the next simple steps to get familiar with my functionality.
+If you are the first-time user, let's go through the next simple steps to get started

-However, you can find the full description by calling /help
+  *Set your currency*
+  The default currency is Euro.
+To change it, send me `/` followed by [currency code](https://www.iban.com/currency-codes)

+  Example: `/usd`

+  *Add some expenses*
+  Let's say your currency is Euro.
-  Let's say you ordered one coffee on the go and paid 1 euro.
+Now, you ordered one coffee for one euro.
-To save this expense, send me /1.
-Your expense is now saved
+To save this,

+  send me `/1`

-  Now your friend arrived and you offered a cappuccino for 1.50 euro.
+  Then you offered cappuccino to your friend and paid 1.50 euro.
+To save this,

+  send `/1.50`
+  _Note: for decimal expenses, put both digits after '.'_

+  After that, you bought some mobile app and paid 2.99 $.
+Since US dollar is not your default currency, add `usd` after the expense amount.

+  Send `/2.99 usd`
+  _Note: mind space between the amount and the currency code_

+  For the lunch, you ordered a pizza for 5 euro.
-To save this one, send me /1.50
+To save this with food category, add 🍕 after the expense amount.

-  If you call a /total command, you will see the total of 2.50 euro, followed by _Any_.
+  Send `/5 🍕`
+  _Note: mind space between the amount and the category emoji_

+  You can find all category emojis by calling /help

+  *See total*

+  Call /total.

+  You will see the totals for different currencies and categories.
+After some time, you may want to see only current months' total.
+To do so,

+  call /month

+  *Edit expense*
+  Now let's say you want to change the category of the mobile app purchase from default to _Fun_.
+To do so,

+  go to the message `/2.99 usd` and edit it so that it becomes `/2.99 usd 🎉`
-_Euro_ is the default currency and _Any_ is the default category
+  _Note: mind spaces between the amount, the currency, and the category emoji_

+  Now call `/total` again

+  The default category _Any_ under the dollar total should become _Fun_

+  *Set reports*

+  Call `/reports`

+  If you want to receive monthly total reports, click the _Monthly_ button

+  *Also*
+  Add me to your group chat if you want to save common expenses